 A Place Of Strength, Tom Ro Haven for Equines and Children, has become a home of hope and comfort.
 As well as a place to regain strength for vulnerable children and rescued horses.

-The haven in Cape Point was started in 2012 by Gillian and Stephanie McCulloch.
-Who at that stage conducted volunteer work and saw the need for a safe haven for the horses.
+The Haven in Cape Point was started in 2012 by Gillian and Stephanie McCulloch.
+Who at that stage conducted volunteer work and saw the need for a safe haven for the rescue horses.

 The Haven was named after her grandfather and grandmother as they had loved children and animals.

 “Horses have huge healing abilities and we have felt it.
 We’ve got first-hand experience with the programmes we have, and it really is just a heart-warming sight to watch the breakthroughs we have had.
 It can happen when they first come or a couple of weeks later but it does happen,” she says.

 They have people coming from Khayelitsha, Woodstock, Ocean View, Muizenberg and around the False Bay Area.

 The Haven runs programmes for underprivileged children, victims of human trafficking, adults with mental disabilities, abused women and children, and children with learning and behavioural problems among others.
 “These are the programmes we are running at the moment but our doors are open to those in need.
 Children from various organisations and places of safety attend the educational enrichment programmes.
 Throughout the year the children are taught in various modules.
 Which include general animal management and care, conservation, life skills, horse-riding fundamentals and advanced riding.